dreamerslab/node.flow/Readme.md

     // 'bibi' will be passed to the task function as the first argument `name`
     // and 'created_at' will be the second argument `sort`
-    // you can add as many arguments as you want
+    // you can series as many arguments as you want
     }, 'bibi', 'created_at' );

 ### flow.end( callback, arg1, arg2, ... );